Deaf Awareness & Recycling of Hearing Equipment

 |Audiologist:||Dr Michael Nolan volunteers with the Lions Clubs Hearing Aid recycling programme: firstname.lastname@example.org|

-In the UK, one in six people are affected by hearing loss.
-Deafness is the country’s second largest disability.
+In the UK, one in six people is affected by hearing loss.
+Deafness is the country’s second-largest disability.
 The World Health Organization estimates that by 2050 over 900 million people globally will experience disabling hearing loss.
 Here’s how Lions Clubs throughout the British Isles can get involved:

 Lions Hearing Forum

 The Lions Hearing Forum, launched in 2014, is a Multiple District (MD105) project helping Lions Clubs and members of the public to become more aware of the challenges presented by deafness and hearing impairment, and how these can be addressed.

 Deaf awareness training sessions, run by Lions members, can be organised in local communities.

 Lions Clubs are invited to collect unwanted, or broken, analogue and digital hearing aids and audiological equipment from individuals, audiologists, hearing retail outlets and hospitals.
 Since May 2015, Lions have collected almost 90,000 hearing aids and ancillary items.